myothiha/nlpa2_jokes_generator/README.md

 ## Files Structure
  - In the code folder, The Jupytor notebook files (training) can be located.
  - The 'app' folder include
- -- `app.py` file for the web application
+    - `app.py` file for the entry point of the web application
- -- Dockerfile and docker-compose.yaml for containerization of the application.
+    - Dockerfile and docker-compose.yaml for containerization of the application.
- -- `template` folder to hold the HTML pages.
+    - `template` folder to hold the HTML pages.
- -- `models` folder which contains four model exports and their metadata files.
+    - `models` folder which contains LSTM model exports and its metadata file.

-## How to run
- - Run the `docker compose up` in the app folder.
- - Then, the application can be accessed on http://localhost:8000
- - You will directly land on the "Search" page.

 ## Task 1 - Dataset
 - Source: https://www.kaggle.com/datasets/thedevastator/short-jokes-dataset